Tuesday, December 10, 2024

 From the pix (above), Suzuka is at 12 o'clock.
 At 9 o'clock is Rin.
 Sporting shaved sides and back, she is the group's rapper and her solo dance movements tend to comprise electric tics, like a short-circuiting robot.
 Suzuka and Rin provide the vocal punch to their songs.
 At 6 o'clock, is Mizyu (twin pony tails), while Kanon (untied long, flowing hair) is at 3 o'clock.
 These two add the sweet harmonies, rounding out the total package that AG delivers.

 The group seemed extra hyped in this evening's performance.
 Maybe it's because after tonight, they go on a 3-month vacation before commencing Part 2 of their world tour in September.
-Suzuka had to be supported by the security guys a couple of times as she tried to pitch herself into the audience.
+Suzuka had to be restrained by the security guys a couple of times as she tried to pitch herself into the audience.
 With enthusiastic high kicks, she also launched two shoes into the crowd and I don't know how or even if she got them back.
 Well, maybe it's something she is known to do, and she keeps a stock of spare shoes handy upstage and out of sight.
 And for a surprise, during the encore, they walked into the audience and cheered with us from the stands.

 This is Suzuka just two or three rows in front of me, while Mizyu surprised me as she drifted past my right shoulder and I only caught a fleeting glimpse of her passing by.
 Too late for a photo.